Erin’s Recipe Rundown

 Serve these muffins with this gluten-free chili for a warm and comforting dinner.
+They make the perfect accompaniment to all kinds of meals!

-Ingredients You’ll Need:
+Ingredients You’ll Need

 - Cornmeal: I like a good cornmeal with a slightly coarser grind.
 Bob’s Red Mill makes a delicious one that is certified gluten-free.

-Making Gluten-Free Corn Muffins is Easy!
+How to Make Gluten-Free Corn Muffins

 Gluten-Free Corn Muffins